 The bank recognizes financial assets and financial liabilities when it becomes a party to the contractual provisions of the instrument.
 All financial assets and liabilities are measured at fair value on initial recognition.
 Transaction costs in relation to financial assets and financial liabilities, other than those carried at fair value through profit or loss (FVTPL), are added to the fair value on initial recognition.
-Transaction costs in relation to financial liabilities which are carried at fair value through profit or loss (FVTPL), are charged to Statement Of Profit And Loss.
+Transaction costs in relation to financial assets and financial liabilities which are carried at fair value through profit or loss (FVTPL), are charged to Statement of Profit and Loss.